TeamIngrid/ProjectMem/docs/examples/vehicle.md

 ![](../../assets/images/guides/sign_up/signin.jpg)

-Enter your email and password and complete sign in.
+You will be redirected to the main dashboard.
+In the bottom left corner click on "New Category".

-Let's add new item from dashboard:
+Let's add a new category from the dashboard:

 ![](../../assets/images/examples/vehicle/add_new_category.jpg)